 the right time."
 E. Grecco, '14

-3 months after graduation a total of 58% of students had found jobs in their field.
-(Up 19% from the class of 2011.)
+Within 3 months time after graduation, 56% of students had jobs in the field of Social Work.

 Kathy Marcolina, MSS, LSW